Rossedalen Station

-Rossedalen Station (Rossedalen holdeplass) is a former railway station at Rossedalen in Arendal, Norway.
+Rossedalen Station (Rossedalen holdeplass) is a former railway station at Rossedalen in Arendal Municipality, Norway.
 Located on the Arendal Line, it was operated by the Norwegian State Railways.
 The station was opened on 1 May 1911 and originally consisted of a small station building.
 The station has never been staffed and has never had a spur or passing loop.

 Facilities and service

 The station is 7.86 km from Arendal Station at 70.3 m above mean sea level, and 309.77 km from Oslo Central Station.

 History

 Plans for a station at Rossedalen were launched in 1910, two years after the line past the area opened.
 It received a small station building identical to the one at Torbjørnsbu Station, designed by Harald Kaas.
 The station has never been staffed, nor has it had any spurs or passing loops.